What are Robots.txt and sitemap

 You can use several commands to Disallow later.
 They must each be placed on one line.
 The robots.txt file must then be inserted at the root of your site.

-provides a for automatically generating a robots.txt file on its site in the Webmaster Tools.
+Google provides a tool for automatically generating a robots.txt file on its site in the Webmaster Tools.

 Define a Sitemap